Why the thin air of Mexico City plays havoc with F1 cars

 The turbochargers in modern F1 cars can mitigate some of that effect because they compress the air, cramming more oxygen into every square centimetre that’s rammed into the cylinders.

 The turbos are turned up in Mexico to spin faster, increasing the compression rate and bringing the oxygen levels closer to those that the engines use at sea level.
-However, the turbos can only spin so fast before they overheat or they exceed the safety limit, beyond which a failure could see blades break the casing and fire out across the circuit.
+However, the turbos can only spin so fast before they overheat or they exceed the safety limit, beyond which a failure could see blades explode out of the casing.

 The result is a drop in power across the grid, but some teams suffer more than others.
-Last year, Ferrari‘s turbocharger — smaller than its rivals — wasn’t able to provide the same levels of boost as the other front-runners and it struggled.
+In 2022, Ferrari‘s turbocharger — smaller than its rivals — wasn’t able to provide the same levels of boost as the other front-runners and it struggled.